-Think about ownership of real property to consist of a bundle of rights, called “Ownership in Fee Simple,” for example: the right to use and enjoyment of the property during the owner’s lifetime; the right to use and enjoyment of mineral rights, oil & gas rights, water rights or similar interests; the right to divide one’s ownership rights with other or additional owners; and the right to determine title to the property after the death of the owner.
+“Life Estate”- Think about ownership of real property to consist of a bundle of rights, called “Ownership in Fee Simple,” for example: the right to use and enjoyment of the property during the owner’s lifetime; the right to use and enjoyment of mineral rights, oil & gas rights, water rights or similar interests; the right to divide one’s ownership rights with other or additional owners; and the right to determine title to the property after the death of the owner.
 A person with Ownership in Fee Simple owns all rights and title to the property.

 However, any of these individual ownership rights that make up the entire Ownership in Fee Simple can be transferred by deed to someone else without transferring the entire Ownership in Fee Simple.
 When this happens the ownership of the property is severed and the result is more than one person having some ownership rights in the property at the same time.

 The right to use and enjoyment of the property during an owner’s lifetime is known as a “Life Estate.”
-It is created by the execution of a deed that either transfers a Life Estate to someone other than the person with Ownership in Fee Simple; or which transfers all other rights to the property to someone other than the person with Ownership in Fee Simple but retains a Life Estate in the fee simple owner.
+It is created by the execution of a deed that either transfers this to someone other than the person with Ownership in Fee Simple; or which transfers all other rights to the property to someone other than the person with Ownership in Fee Simple but retains a Life Estate in the fee simple owner.
 A Life Estate can exist based upon the owner’s lifetime or upon the lifetime of another person, although the Life Estate owner’s lifetime is usually the measuring life.

 Also, if the Life Estate owner has died, the property can be sold by the owner of the Remainder Interest without the need for anyone else’s consent; and the owner of the Remainder Interest is entitled to all of the proceeds of the sale.
 However, due to the fact that ownership has been severed, the property cannot be sold during the lifetime of the Life Estate owner without the consent of the owners of both the Life Estate and the Remainder Interest.
 Further, upon sale, the proceeds must be divided between the Life Estate owner and the Remainder Interest owner according to the respective values of their interests as of the date of sale.